 Current Job: Founder and Chairman of SterlingBackcheck

 William is widely considered to be one of the pioneers of the background screening industry.
 As the founder and chairman of SterlingBackcheck, one of the world’s largest screening companies, he has fundamentally transformed the way companies, both large and small, hire and retain the best talent for their organizations.

 SterlingBackcheck began as a mystery shopping service before evolving into a polygraph examinations company in 1975.
 By the mid-1980s, regulatory changes forced SterlingBackcheck to reinvent itself as an employment screening company.
 In the years that followed, Bill has led the company with a clear vision for disruptive transformation and a strong commitment to technology.

 SterlingBackcheck has completed nine acquisitions in the past seven years and now has more than 3,000 employees in ten cities around the world.
 Most recently, Goldman Sachs and CDPQ made significant investments in the company, fueling its strategy of global expansion and industry leadership.Learn More

 Current Job: Senior Vice President, Secretary and General Counsel of Terex Corporation

-Eric is also a member of the senior executive leadership team responsible for the management of all global legal affairs, SEC matters, product safety, ethics and compliance, as well as participation in the general management, strategy, and administrative aspects of Terex’s business.
+Eric's responsibilities as SVP and GC include managing all global legal affairs, SEC matters, product safety, ethics and compliance.
+Eric is also a member of Terex's senior executive leadership team, participating in the general management, strategy, and administrative aspects of Terex’s business.